-Eggplant Parmigiana is one of the most famous and loved Italian recipes, it is especially prepared in southern Italy with many delicious variations!
+Eggplant Parmigiana is one of the most famous and loved Italian recipes, it is specially prepared in southern Italy with many delicious variations!
 Like fried, grilled, baked, with mozzarella, and other types of cheese.

 This dish does not have a clear origin place but three places still constantly fight over that it was made there.
 These 3 places are; Sicily, Emilia Romagna, and Naples.

 The answer to this enigma seems to leave no doubt that the eggplant parmigiana is of Sicilian origin.

 How can a certainly southern recipe have a northern name?

 Some say that the dish was born in Sicily in the late Middle Ages and that it was originally a preparation based on fried aubergines sprinkled with pecorino.
 Served with Parmigiano cheese, in today’s era, combining tomato sauce with Parmigiano.